Zytronium/experiment_1/README.md

   - Pull and display a CSS file and JS script file as text from the GitHub Pages version of the website
   - Prediction: It will work
   - Results: Success when there is no CNAME file!

+---

+## Post-experiment Analysis
+When fetching assets or HTML from other websites, it only works if the web server has a certain setting on to allow cross-origin sharing.
+In the case of GitHub Pages, this usually/always works unless there is a CNAME file redirecting you to another domain.

+In my case, both the actual website and GitHub Pages version allowed me to apply assets like scripts and stylesheets no matter what.
+However, paths to things like custom fonts or images will not be altered to also pull from the website, and therefore will not load.

+By pulling from my GitHub Pages version and slightly modifying the script, I was able to actually access my FireBase Firestore database this way, which I was hoping wouldn't be possible.
+However, I did also have to copy over a small script that contained my API key in it, and it wouldn't access the database without that script, so I think it is safe to assume that my database is relatively safe.

+This was a fun and very informative experiment in fetching data from URLs.
+Now that I've spent 2-3 hours on it, I really should get back to work on school.
+If You are reading this, thank you for taking a look at this, and I hope you learn something from it too.
+Please note that I redacted my Firebase config object in the script embedded in index.html, and have changed things in the repo this was pulling from, therefore the results will not be the same for you.